Trouble with “Tarzan”

 The sterilization of criminals, defectives and incompetents together with wide dissemination of birth control information and public instruction on eugenics resulted in a rapid rise in the standards of national intelligence after two generations […] prizes went to families that produced the most intelligent children.
 Stupidity became unfashionable.

 Returning to his fiction, the Tarzan stories don’t just contain vague allusions to these ideas, they are a philosophical embodiment of them.
 The entire premise of the works is that a noble white man will come to master his environment regardless of how many obstacles he must overcome to do so.
 Remember, Tarzan’s birth name is John Clayton, Viscount Greystoke.
-Burroughs’ premise is that millions of years of evolution have made Tarzan not only superior to the creatures of the jungle, but also to humans of other races and of lower social classes, including women.
+Burroughs’ premise is millions of years of evolution have made Tarzan not only superior to the creatures of the jungle but also to humans of other races and of lower social classes, including women.

-Peppered throughout are his tales are descriptions of “surly” and “rapacious” Arabs, and “superstitious” black people, though some of the stronger terms used in earlier editions have been subsequently edited out; Burrooughs would unhesitatingly use the N-word, as well as charming terms like “smoke”.
+Peppered throughout are his tales are descriptions of “surly” and “rapacious” Arabs, and “superstitious” black people, though some of the stronger terms used in earlier editions have been subsequently edited out; Burroughs would unhesitatingly use the N-word, as well as charming terms like “smoke”.
 Indeed, Tarzan seems to enjoy killing black men, detecting some relatedness to himself, but not believing them to be fully human.
-He posts a sign on his home to announce himself upon the arrival of Caucasians, reading:
+He posts a sign on his home to announce himself upon the arrival of Caucasians, reading:⁵

 This is the House of Tarzan, The Killer of Beasts and Many Black Men.

-made laws so drastic that no thief or murderer lived to propagate his kind.
+[…] made laws so drastic that no thief or murderer lived to propagate his kind.
 Indeed, the laws of Honus Hasta destroyed not only the criminal but all members of his family, so that there were none to transmit to posterity the criminal inclinations of a depraved sire […] the laws of Honus Hasta prevented the breeding of criminals.

 Disney, whether blithely unaware of this background, or choosing to ignore it, decided to make a movie about this character.
 And again they are far from alone, in addition to the 24 novels Burroughs originally penned, there were another dozen unauthorized ones, radio and stage productions, eight silent films, over 40 classic serial films, a pile of TV shows, nine more recent films, and several documentaries, including 1997’s Investigating Tarzan, which explored the durability of the character’s mystique despite the racism inherent in it and Burroughs’ other works.